zzhenryquezz/.dotfiles/README.md

 cd dotfiles
 ```

-Then use GNU stow to create symlinks
+Then use GNU stow to create symbolic links

 ```
 $ stow .